 Spectral signatures of materials are defined by reflectance or absorption as a function of wavelength.
 NIR spectroscopy measures the reflectance of infrared light wavelengths for samples and the shapes of the soil spectra correspond to mineral composition, organic matter, clay content, water, iron form and amount, salinity, and particle size distribution.
 Depending on what’s in the soil, individual molecular bonds vibrate and absorb light with a specific energy quantum related to the difference between two energy levels.
 The energy quantum is directly related to frequency and inversely related to wavelength.
 The resulting absorption spectrum produces a characteristic shape that can be used for analysis.
 The data collected can provide a picture of soil health and fertility for food source management and security, as well as natural resource management and land conservation/development.
 Spectral libraries continue to be built to allow calibrations to be based on a small number of samples and then applied in the rapid analysis of large numbers.
 For example, in one field application, 800 spectra were collected in samples from the Railroad Valley Playa in Nevada in one day, using a SPECTRAL EVOLUTION PSR-3500 field spectroradiometer with a standard four degree field of view lens from a distance of one meter.
 Solar radiance of the reflected light was also captured in the same measurement.

-SPECTRAL EVOLUTION’s PSR+ 3500 lightweight battery operated portable spectroradiometer is ideal for soil studies, including topsoil fertility.
+SPECTRAL EVOLUTION's PSR+ 3500, RS-3500, and NaturaSpec™ lightweight battery operated portable spectroradiometers are ideal for soil studies, including topsoil fertility.

 UV/VIS/NIR reflectance spectroscopy satisfies the researchers need for speed and precision in the estimation of soil carbon and other soil properties.
 Used both in the field and in the lab, these spectroradiometers and spectrometers allow for studies that can measure the effects of climate change, the increasing impact of fertilizers in the soil, soil mapping, and other critical land changes without the need for sample preparation.

-True handheld convenience for field work or remote sensing!
-Every SPECTRAL EVOLUTION handheld spectrometer can be controlled with a laptop or ruggedized personal digital assistant (PDA). its DARWin SP Data Acquisition Package that permits rapid analysis of mobile data and can be used to trigger data collection remotely.
-All SPECTRAL EVOLUTION handheld portable spectrometers also feature fingertip controls and an to 500 spectra, so the unit can even be operated without a computer or PDA!
-SPECTRAL EVOLUTION offers the GETAC PS336 PDA preloaded with all necessary software to run all Bluetooth enabled SPECTRAL EVOLUTION Spectrometers.
-The GETAC can be used to tag megapixel camera) and voice notes with its built in microphone.
-In this image, the PS336 was used to take a leaf scan along with a photo of the leaf.
-The extra bright 480×640 display can even be viewed in direct sunlight!
+True handheld convenience for fieldwork or remote sensing!
+Every SPECTRAL EVOLUTION handheld spectrometer can be controlled with a laptop or rugged handheld tablet.
+Its DARWin LT Data Acquisition software permits rapid analysis of mobile data and can be used to trigger data collection remotely.
+SPECTRAL EVOLUTION offers a rugged handheld tablet preloaded with all necessary software to run all Bluetooth-enabled SPECTRAL EVOLUTION Spectrometers.
+The tablet can be used to tag scans with GPS coordinates and pictures of samples.
+The display can even be viewed in direct sunlight!